LBL-EESA/TECA/doc/rtd/applications.rst

     out_dir=CMIP6_ERA5_e5_oper_an_sfc_seasonal_avg
     mkdir -p ${out_dir}

-    # compute the daily average. change -N and -n to match the run size.
+    # compute the seasonal average. change -N and -n to match the run size.
     # the run size is determened by the number of output time steps. here the
     # input is 41 years of 1 hourly data, the output is seasonal, with 164 seasons.
     time srun -N 164 -n 164 \